12-Step Technical SEO Audit Checklist

 Even if the page seems fine and smooth visually, check its code anyway.
 Although the crooked code is not visible to users, Google can still see what’s under the hood.
 And if a search engine stumbles upon unreadable code, say goodbye to a decent loading speed and the first positions in the SERP.

-The main aspects you should scrutinize in your website's code:
+The main aspects you should scrutinize in your website's code during a technical SEO audit:

 W3C standards